There was an error with your log in

 Bring comfortable clothes that you can move in.
 Remember that everything you bring, you will have to carry on your back the first four days.
 Try to pack as light as possible while still bringing everything you need, but not everything you may want.

-• You can rent a backpack, sleeping bag, and ski and avalanche equipment from your guide for an additional fee if you don’t want to bring your own.
-You can contact us prior to booking to make arrangements.
+• You can rent a backpack and sleeping bag from your guide for an additional fee if you don’t want to bring your own.
+You can leave us a note at checkout.

 • Arctic Fox sightings are frequent during any Horstrandir hike.
 Due to hunting restrictions in Hornstrandir, these animals exhibit reduced timidity around humans, allowing for close encounters at times.
 However, the fact remains that they remain wild animals.
 While close encounters are probable, sightings cannot be guaranteed during this guided Hosrnstrandir hiking and backpacking adventure.